NicholasSynovic/nicholassynovic.github.io/content/summaries/applying-svms-to-face-detection.md

 > My own proposed future directions for the work

-A reimplementation of their work, both on static images and real time image capture, would be interesting to perform on devices such as cameras, Raspberry Pis, or other low powered systems.
+A re-implementation of their work, both on static images and real time image capture, would be interesting to perform on devices such as cameras, Raspberry Pis, or other low powered systems.
 Additionally, comparing the power draw between an SVM based solution and one that is powered by DL would be interesting